 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infection.

-These people should seek advice about drinking water from their healthcare providers.
+Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infection.
+These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

-Section 6: About your drinking water.
+Section 6: About your drinking water

 The EPA requires regular sampling to ensure drinking water safety.
-The Ottawa County

-Regional Water Plant conducted sampling for bacteria; inorganic; radiological; synthetic organic; and volatile organic during 2023.
+The Ottawa County Regional Water Plant conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic during 2024.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though accurate, is more than a year old.
+Some of our data, though accurate, are more than one year old.

-Section 7: Monitoring and Reporting Violations and Enforcement Actions
+Section 7: Monitoring & Reporting Violations & Enforcement Actions